tidalcycles/tidal-doc/blog/blog_topic_relyt_r_xuixo.md

 ### Track Highlights

 I'm going to highlight code and methodology behind three tracks, starting with the opener "Nondegenerate", then "Three", and then "10 Megakelvin".
-"Nondegenerate" will be the longest description as I'd like to explain the microtonal setup used for throughout my album.
+"Nondegenerate" will be the longest description as I'd like to explain the microtonal setup used throughout my album.

 #### "Nondegenerate" (33 EDO)